Consumer Action Law

 Protection Against Bait-and-Switch

-They cannot intentionally quote terms they know are unavailable, use spot delivery to pressure you into worse financing, misrepresent the likelihood of financing approval, or refuse to unwind the deal if they can’t meet original terms.
+California’s Consumer Legal Remedies Act and Unfair Competition Law prohibit dealers from using yo-yo financing as a bait-and-switch.
+They cannot intentionally quote terms they know are unavailable, misrepresent the likelihood of financing approval, use spot delivery to pressure you into worse terms, or refuse to unwind the deal if they can’t meet the original terms.
+This is exactly the kind of conduct dealers get away with when buyers don’t know their rights.

 Red Flags: How to Spot Yo-Yo Tactics